 PAA Member Information for Currency of Education

-After extensive research across like industries, the Pilates Alliance Australasia (PAA) has finalised a structure for Pilates professionals to reference currency of education.
+After extensive research across like industries, the Pilates Association Australia (PAA) has finalised a structure for Pilates professionals to reference currency of education.

 Once you have achieved a qualification or certification at an industry entry level training outcome or higher, this training qualification should not expire provided you maintain a currency of the education you have been assessed as having achieved.
 The term ‘currency of education’ pertains to your education in a particular field being current.

 By continuing to access continuing professional development programs